Book Your Free Consultation

 Legal Aid

-Legal Aid NSW is a government organisation and is contingent upon certain eligibility criteria.
-In some cases, Legal Aid will assign criminal matters to private solicitors who are on the relevant Legal Aid Panel.
-If you are eligible for a Legal Aid grant, you may ask to have your case assigned to us
+In some cases, Legal Aid NSW may allocate criminal matters to approved private solicitors who are members of the relevant Legal Aid Panel.
+If you are granted Legal Aid, you may request that your matter be referred to Willcox Criminal and Civil Lawyers.

 Read More